navikt/nada-backend/README.md

 - `nada-backend-google-credentials`
 - `nada-backend-metabase-sa`

+It also needs a GCP project where the BigQuery API is enabled to host keys for pseudonymization.

 The following values used by the application are also stored in Google Secret Manager in the secret `nada-backend`:

 ```